temporalio/temporal/docs/architecture/workflow-update.md

 Both have limitations.
 A Signal cannot be rejected and always records at least one event in the Workflow history.
 Also, there is no way for an API caller to know if a Signal was successfully processed by the Workflow - it is a fire-and-forget mechanism.
-Conversely, a Query cannot modify the Workflow state, i.e. it can only perform read-only operations.
+Conversely, a Query cannot modify the Workflow state, i.e., it can only perform read-only operations.

 Workflow Update is a complex feature that can be thought of as "Signal + Query" in a single API call.
-An Update can be rejected by the Workflow and then it does not write any events to the Workflow history.
+An Update can be rejected by the Workflow, and then it does not write any events to the Workflow history.
 But when it is accepted and processed, the API caller can immediately get a result back.
 Essentially, the Temporal Server acts as a proxy between the caller and the Workflow, exposing APIs of the Workflow code.